 http://dev.mysql.com/doc/, where it can be found listed

 The default port for Cluster management nodes is 1186; the default port for data nodes is 2202.
-In MySQL 4.1, ports for data nodes are allocated sequentially beginning with port 2202 and these ports must be available for the cluster to use.
+However, the cluster can automatically allocate ports for data nodes from those that are already free.